eichisanden/SearchableSelect/README.md

 # SearchableSelect

-Web Extension for Firefox.
+This is Web Extension for Firefox and Chrome(blink).
-Force change all select box to `select2` style.
+SearchableSelect gives you a customizable select box with support for searching.
 This Can't restore original style.